 Step 1: Bake the Whole Gourd

-Cooking gourds depends on the type.
-To cook most gourds, start by softening the outer shell by baking the whole gourd.
+How to cook a gourd depends on what type you're working with.
+When cooking gourds, you can start by softening the outer shell by baking the whole thing.
 Chebotar recommends a drizzle of olive oil at the bottom of the baking sheet or pan before placing the gourd on it.

 Bake the gourd at 425 degrees Fahrenheit for 25 to 50 minutes depending on the type and size of the gourd.